 There are two common ways to be sure all of your work is covered by insurance when you leave a firm or retire.
 The first is by way of an Extended Reporting Endorsement or “Tail coverage.”
 This type of coverage is an endorsement onto the most recent professional malpractice policy that can provide coverage for a lawyer who is no longer practicing or has moved onto another firm.
 You must have an existing malpractice policy in place to obtain tail coverage; you cannot purchase a separate tail policy.
 The second way is to purchase “all prior acts” coverage from a new professional malpractice policy carrier after you leave your firm.
 This option would not likely be available to a retiring lawyer.

-In our experience, bankruptcy and collections, estate planning and probate, real estate law, family law, and plaintiff’s’ personal injury are the top five generators of malpractice claims.
+In our experience, bankruptcy and collections, estate planning and probate, real estate law, family law, and plaintiff’s’ personal injury are the top five generators of legal malpractice claims.

 According to our statistics, newer lawyers are actually targeted for malpractice claims at a lower rate than their more experienced counterparts.
 11% of claims we covered were made against first-year lawyers, while 30% were against lawyers who had been in practice for 10-20 years.